andreidobrinski/microfrontends-course-udemy/notes.md

 If the subprojects require the same version, then webpack will only serve one instance of it.

 If forcing a singleton:true but specifying conflicting versions, webpack with throw a console warning about conflicting rules.

+## Requirements

+Requirements driving architecture choices:

+1. No coupling between child projects.
+No sharing state or functions.
+Shared dependencies are ok.
+2. Almost no coupling between container and child apps.
+Container can't assume any frameworks that the child is using.
+Necessary comms are done with callbacks and simple events.
+3. CSS from one project should not affect another
+4. Version control shouldn't have any impact on overall project.
+Monorepo vs separate projects should both work.
+5. Container should be able to decide to use the latest version of a microfrontend or a specific version of a microfrontend.
+Either or - container may have to redeploy to make a change.